Do you ever tell yourself “I made my move… now the ball is in their court” ?

 Next time you catch yourself thinking it’s the other person’s turn to make a move, ask yourself if you’re willing to let that ball rot away forever.
 And be left with a lot of “what if’s” 5 years from now.

-• What if we had both been willing to admit our mistakes and became even better friends than before?
+- What if we had both been willing to admit our mistakes and became even better friends than before?

-• What if you had asked that guy out instead of waiting for him because “it’s the man’s role” … and you turned out to be a perfect match?
+- What if you had asked that guy out instead of waiting for him because “it’s the man’s role to do so” … and you ended up being life partners?

-A lot of times the answer won’t really bother you because you simply don’t care enough about the situation.
-But if you want something really badly, then you should always assume it is still your turn…because if you don’t here’s some other possible “what if’s” you maybe didn’t think of yet:
+But if you want something really badly, then you should always assume it is still your turn unless the other person announced stepping out of the game…because if you don’t, here’s some other possible “what if’s” you maybe didn’t think of yet:

-• What if it’s still stuck on the middle line and it’s actually fair play for both of you?
+- What if it’s still stuck on the middle line and it’s actually fair play for both of you?

 So there you have it.
 The ball is in your court right now.
 Are you gonna be the first to walk up there and hit it as hard as you can?
 Or are you just gonna keep waiting for the other team while they’re waiting for you…. and no one ever scores?